Share this Article

 How escalation clauses work

-Escalation clauses usually come into play when the buyer’s agent tells the seller’s agent an offer is coming, and the seller’s agent says there is interest from several buyers.
-The buyer’s agent would then recommend that the buyers include an escalation clause with their offer.
+An escalation clause might come into play when the buyer’s agent tells the seller’s agent an offer is coming, and the seller’s agent says there is interest from several buyers.
+The buyer’s agent could then recommend that the buyers include an escalation clause with their offer.

-If the seller is willing to accept one, it will get added to the real estate contract and usually states that a prospective buyer has made a bid on a property, but will pay a certain amount above each new bid, up to a capped amount.
+If the seller is willing to accept one, it will get added to the real estate contract and state that a prospective buyer has made a bid on a property, but will pay a certain amount above each new bid, up to a capped amount.

 Here's an example: Say you’re a seller who has listed your apartment for $1 million.
 And let's say that a prospective buyer makes an offer of $950,000, with an escalation clause that will raise that bid in increments of $5,000 over any other bids that come in above $950,000, up to a maximum of $1 million.